liweiz/GenMoacMicroChain/README.md

 #### "gas"

     "lv" contains three preset levels of gas amount; "usage" contains the level of gas amount used for a specific purpose.
 E.g., "contract_deployment" is set to use "max" in "lv".

-### SCS node

-#### "scsids"

-    list of known scsids

-#### "min_disposable_balance_in_moac"

-    base amount requirement as buffer for any scsid so that there will still be some amout to use if the process estimated cost is exceeded.

-#### "beneficiary"

-    address used for all on-demandly created scs nodes as beneficiary in userconfig.json.
-Empty string indicates using selected sending address.

 ### Vnode